-Military robotics expertis developing a hybrid air/ground robot system called ROOSTER, that mimics the flying of a male chicken.
-Its capability to fly over a short distance enables the to get around obstacles and reach vantage positions, like moving from a street to a rooftop in a short time.
+Military robotics expert Roboteam is developing a hybrid air/ground robot system called ROOSTER, that mimics the flying of a male chicken.
+Its capability to fly over a short distance enables the Rooster to get around obstacles and reach vantage positions, like moving from a street to a rooftop in a short time.
 This performance allows the robot to reach an observation position or suspected objects much faster than by using conventional ground movement.

-Theemploys a compact, foldable hex-rotor drone that weighs 3.6 kg (8 pounds) and can lift a weight of 4.5 kg (10 lbs.)
-The drone has a mechanical docking system fitted for the 1.65 kg (3.6 lb.) mini-robot.
-As a small robotic sensor, is equipped with cameras, LED lights and microphones remotely controlled from a distance up to 200 m’ (700 ft).
-The two robots ( and ) are controlled from a single handheld controller and are designed to mate automatically upon operator command.
+The Rooster employs a compact, foldable hex-rotor drone that weighs 3.6 kg (8 pounds) and can lift a weight of 4.5 kg (10 lbs.)
+The drone has a mechanical docking system fitted for the 1.65 kg (3.6 lb.)
+Iris mini-robot.
+As a small robotic sensor, Iris is equipped with cameras, LED lights and microphones remotely controlled from a distance up to 200 m’ (700 ft).
+The two robots (Rooster and Iris) are controlled from a single handheld controller and are designed to mate automatically upon operator command.